2ID/RUCD assists South Korea in the fight against the wildfire

 |Downloads:

-This work, 2ID/RUCD assists South Korea in the fight against the wildfire, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2ID/RUCD assists South Korea in the fight against the wildfire, by CPT Frank Spatt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT